tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Point-in-Time Recovery - Restore to any point in time
 - Retention Period - 35 days
 - Backups are stored in S3
+- 1 second granularity for PITR - need to enable